Holic75/Baldurs-gate-dnd-3.5/README.md

 Note: A character with an Intelligence score of 8 or less is illiterate and cannot use scrolls or most wands regardless of her class.

 #### WISDOM
-– Increases AC bonus of Monk and Kensai (+1 per 2 points above 10).
+– Increases AC bonus of Monk, Kensai and Ninja (+1 per 2 points above 10).
 – Increases number of spells per day that can be cast by Clerics, Paladins, Druids and Rangers.

 WIS\Spell level | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 |